intel/visual-quality-inspection/README.md

 ### 2. Download the dataset

-This section is only applicable for bare metal.
-Docker Compose handles the downloading and preprocessing of the data inside a container.

 Download the mvtec dataset using Intel Model Zoo dataset download API
 ```
 git clone https://github.com/IntelAI/models.githttps://github.com/IntelAI/models.git